pedrogrcorreia/whatsupp/README.md

     - Server Manager can receives through UDP directly or by Multicast.

 ### Run
-Inside the run folder there's a script to create a MySQL database.
+Download the latest release.
+There will be the `.jar` files compiled to run.
-There's also the compiled `.jar`'s to run.
+JavaFX is required.

 Run Server Manager
 ```